Caterpillar inflation: Technique

 The caterpillar was first killed.
 If it was hairy then it was soaked in alcohol for half an hour before being left to dry out.
 The rear of the caterpillar was then cut open and the contents of the bowels squeezed out by applying gentle pressure to the outside of the caterpillar.
 Pressure would be applied, working from the rear towards the front of the caterpillar, until the intestines started to protrude from the cut.
 Forceps would then be used to pull the intestines from the caterpillar's body which would in turn drag out most of the rest of the caterpillar's innards with them.
 A straw was then inserted into the cut, and air blown into it while the caterpillar was gently heated in order to dry it.
 For an experienced practitioner the entire process took about 5 to 6 minutes.

 Once the caterpillar was dry it was ready to be prepared for mounting.
 This was done by pushing a loop of wire coated in shellac into the caterpillar via the cut, after which the wire was attached to an entomological pin for mounting in a storage cabinet.

-Various devices, such as miniature alcohol heated ovens, were developed to apply the techniques with different entomologists taking different approaches.
+Various devices, such as miniature alcohol heated ovens, were developed to apply the technique with different entomologists taking different approaches.

 A closely related technique was to inject the caterpillar with wax after the organ removal stage.